jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Kurt Blomquist

 To Do:
-- Should trip PB be blocked by PB lock?
 - Double check display point - LOV LS timing to close
 - Check changes made between revs - might need to port some over to sectionalizer logic
 - Fix DNP map order
 - Double check all PB and RB assignments
 - Double check alternate settings (Bob's had a comment that SG2 not used in FLISR configuration, not sure what this means?)
-- So the tie auto close time is a 30s delay ...in this example?
 - We might want to check with Erich and/or Bob on events they have seen.
 During reclosing depending on logic I'm not sure if the Tie will see voltage re-established to restated it's auto close timer.
 If not the auto close timer might need to be extended longer than the reclosers total reclose cycle.
 - No normal/alternate profile - check in logic/DNP maps
 - what is low/middle/high word?